DataDog/hiring-engineers/answers.md

 **Bonus Question: What is the Anomaly graph displaying?**

-On the graph I've created the Anomaly function will show any deviation on Mysql CPU usage per user, based on previous collected metrics.
-This could be a good graph for identify possible sql queries using too much resource or having a different behaviour than expected.
+On the graph I've created the Anomaly function will show any deviation on the percentage of CPU time spent in user space by MySQL based on previous collected metrics.
+Thus, this graph could be useful in the future for detecting locking issues or very inefficient queries on the Database.
+The Anomaly function will display a red line in case any deviation from normal average usage (outside the gray area on the graph) happens.

-The blue line shows the regular cpu time per user and the red line possible anomalies.

 ![screenshot_datadog-debian-box_mysql_anomaly](screenshot_datadog-debian-box_mysql_anomaly.png)